 Step 5 Build the plan into a schedule: once the tasks are finalised, the dependencies are added and the people involved are allocated you are ready to build the schedule by adding the start and end dates of the project.

-Step 6 Work out costs: an important aspect of the project plan is also working out the required costs of the project which fall into two categories: costs associated with running the project and costs associated with buying deliverables.
+Step 6 Work out costs: an important aspect of the project plan is also working out the required costs of the project which fall into two categories:

 Step 7 Add in contingency: We have planned the tasks and costs and time-required but we may be worried about errors we have made in our planning.
 At the same time once a project starts there are many things which could go wrong.
 To deal with these potential issues, we add what is called contingency to our project (i.e. set aside additional time and money to cover the possibilities of any flawed estimations or things going wrong.
 When adding contingency you must take into account how risky the project is and how much experience you have when tackling similar projects.